SemClone/community/docs/_blog/2025-12-04-welcome-to-semclone-community.md

 **MCP-SEMCLONE** - Model Context Protocol server that brings all SEMCL.ONE tools into AI-powered IDEs (Cursor, Cline, VS Code, Kiro).
 Enables conversational compliance: ask your AI assistant for license analysis, SBOM generation, or policy validation—all automated.

-## Why Open Source and Open Data?
+## Why Open Source and Community-Driven?

 We're committed to **transparency and community collaboration**:

 - **Open Source Code** - All tools are openly developed, auditable, and improvable by the community
-- **Open Data** - Shared reference databases (license texts, algorithm signatures, vulnerability data) that everyone can contribute to and benefit from
+- **Community-Developed Data** - Shared reference databases built collaboratively—license patterns, algorithm signatures, and vulnerability mappings that the community contributes to and benefits from
 - **Open Standards** - Built on SPDX, PURL, CycloneDX, and other industry standards

 This approach enables:
-- **Shared Infrastructure** - Organizations can pool resources instead of each building their own
+- **Community Collaboration** - Contribute discoveries and benefit from collective knowledge
 - **Decentralized Operations** - Run tools locally, in your cloud, or use community instances
-- **Collective Intelligence** - Better detection through shared pattern databases and community contributions
+- **Collective Intelligence** - Improved detection through community-contributed patterns and shared research

 ## Automation Through AI Integration